MediaFrontPage/mediafrontpage/Readme.md

 ## Bugs

 This project is always being updated by like minded individuals and bugs will exist.
-If you find a bug, please report it at [XBMC Support Thread] (http://forum.xbmc.org/showthread.php?t=8330), and include as much information as possible.
+If you find a bug or have an issue, please create a ticket @ [MediaFrontPage Tickets](http://mediafrontpage.lighthouseapp.com/tickets), and include as much information as possible.
+If you have any comments or suggestions, please visit us at MediaFrontPages Original home @ [XBMC's Forum](http://forum.xbmc.org/showthread.php?t=83304).

 ## Install
 ###Ubuntu Commandline/XBMCLive